 The hosted mode at https://mcp.apify.com is the recommended path.
 It supports OAuth (no token exposure), infers output schemas so agents better understand what they’ll get back, and requires zero local setup.
 The Apify UI configurator even offers one-click install buttons for supported clients.

-SSE deprecation note: Server-Sent Events transport will be removed on April 1, 2026, replaced by Streamable HTTP per the official MCP specification.
+SSE deprecated: Server-Sent Events transport was removed on April 1, 2026 as planned, replaced by Streamable HTTP per the MCP specification.
+If you configured the SSE endpoint (/sse), update to the Streamable HTTP endpoint (/mcp).

 Setup